BlvckBytes/blvckbytes.at/src/assets/markdown/about_me.md

 "We have made of ourselves living cesspools and have driven doctors to invent names for our diseases." - Plato

 "It's easier to change a man's religion than it is their diet." - Margaret Mead

+"He who has a strong enough why can bear almost any how." - Friedrich Nietzsche

+"Die Ehe ist für die zwanziger Jahre ein nöthiges, für die dreissiger ein nützliches, aber nicht nöthiges Institut: für das spätere Leben wird sie oft schädlich und befördert die geistige Rückbildung des Mannes." - Friedrich Nietzsche

+("Marriage is for ones twenties a necessity, useful for their thirties, bot not a required facility: later on in life, it often becomes harmful and promotes mental regression in men." - Friedrich Nietzsche)

+"Dass mir der Hund das Liebste sei, sagst du, o Mensch, sei Sünde?
+Der Hund blieb mir im Sturme treu, der Mensch nicht mal im Winde." - Arthur Schopenhauer

+("That my dog is my dearest, you call, oh human, a sin?
+The dog stays true to me even throughout a storm, the human not even during the slightest wind." - Arthur Schopenhauer)

+"Man kann auch die Gesellschaft mit einem Feuer vergleichen, an welchem der Kluge sich in gehöriger Entfernung wärmt; nicht aber hineingreift wie der Tor, der dann, nachdem er sich verbrannt hat, in die Kälte der Einsamkeit flieht und jammert, daß das Feuer brennt." - Arthur Schopenhauer

+("Society is comparable to a fire, a fire through which the wise derive their warmth adequately distanced, not reaching in like a fool, who, after having been burnt, flees back into the cold, whining about the fact that fire may burn." - Arthur Schopenhauer)

+"Sit down before fact like a little child, and be prepared to give up every preconceived notion, follow humbly wherever and to whatever abyss Nature leads or you shall learn nothing." - Thomas Henry Huxley

+"Men who are occupied in the restoration of health to other men, by the joint exertion of skill and humanity, are above all the great of the earth.
+They even partake of divinity, since to preserve and renew is almost as noble as to create." - Voltaire

+"Whatever deceives men seems to produce a magical enchantment." - Plato

+"When you believe in things that you don't understand, then you suffer.
+Superstition ain't the way." - Stevie Wonder

+"Those who tell the stories rule society." - Plato

+"People do not decide their futures, they decide their habits and their habits decide their futures." - F.M.
+Alexander

+"Men's natures are alike.
+It is their habits that carry them far apart." - Confucius

+"Good habits are worth being fanatical about." - John Irving

+"Watch your actions; they become habit.
+Watch your habits; they become character.
+Watch your character; it becomes your destiny." - Lao Tzu

+"Never suffer an exception to occur till the new habit is securely rooted in your life.
+Each lapse is like the letting fall of a ball of string which one is carefully winding up; a single slip undoes more than a great many turns will wind again." - William James

+"Every day of our lives, we are on the verge of making those slight changes that would make all the difference." - Mignon McLaughlin

 ## Interests